 - If your problem is "I owe too much across several cards and can't keep up with payments," you need debt consolidation.

 It's possible to need both.
 Many people start by consolidating to reduce interest and then repair their report once cash flow stabilizes.
+Understanding both what a reaffirmation agreement entails and the impact of tax liens on credit can help inform your strategy during debt restructuring.

 Cost and Timeline Comparison